Hire FinTech Integration Engineers for Financial Services

 - Idempotency design: They expect retries and build systems that can process the same event multiple times without creating duplicate charges, double-debits, or conflicting state through the use of idempotency keys.

-- Webhook reliability: They assume events will arrive late, out of order, or more than once and can build state machines that tolerate this, verify webhook signatures for security, and implement dead letter queues and reconciliation jobs.
+- Webhook reliability: They assume events will arrive late, out of order, or more than once, and build state machines that tolerate this, verify webhook signatures for security, and implement dead letter queues and reconciliation jobs.

 - Financial API error taxonomy: Provider error codes aren’t just messages to log.
 A hard decline means something different from an insufficient funds response or a network timeout.

-- Abstraction layer design: They insulate business logic from provider-specific schemas, making a provider swap far faster and easier when pricing changes or a vendor’s reliability drops.
+- Abstraction layer design: They insulate business logic from provider-specific schemas, making a provider swap far faster when pricing changes or a vendor’s reliability drops.

-- Reconciliation engineering: Even well-designed systems drift, but issues can be caught through automated reconciliation tooling before they become customer-facing problems.
+- Reconciliation engineering: Even well-designed systems drift, but automated reconciliation tooling catches it before it becomes a customer-facing problem.

 Common Fintech Integration Failures and Risks